 Start sewing on the batting above the quilt.
 Backstitching is not necessary.

 As you see here, I’m sewing the first line down the middle of the quilt, using a seam as my guide.
 Whether you sew right on top of the seam or next to it is your preference.
-I think next to it looks better.
+I think sewing next to the seam looks better.

-Sew all the way until you are on the batting at the bottom, and then break thread.
-Then raise the presser foot and pull the quilt toward you until the presser foot is on the batting at the top again.
+Sew all the way until you are on the batting at the bottom, and then cut the thread.
+Raise the presser foot and pull the quilt toward you until the presser foot is on the batting at the top again.
 Don’t turn the quilt around and around to sew in opposite directions, this causes rippling between the lines.

 As you can see above, my second line was about 1/2” from the first and I simply used the edge of my presser foot as a guide.